fl101/awardfares-blog/_posts/2024-04-21-eurobonus-status-match.md

 Some airlines might allow you to track the status of your application online using your loyalty program login.
 If you haven't heard back after a reasonable timeframe (around 2 weeks), you can consider politely following up with the airline's loyalty program department.
 It's also possible to use an open-email tracking service such as [StreakCRM](https://www.streak.com/).

-The picture belows shows an example of an official status matching website from FlyingBlue.
+The picture below shows an example of an official status matching website from FlyingBlue.
 This offer was targeted to members living in the UK, and it was possible to both submit a form and track your application via an official website.

 <img src="../assets/img/eurobonus-status-match/fb-statusmatch.webp" alt="FlyingBlue Status Match online submission form and tracking." class="noborder"/>